 The timing of the movie couldn’t be more perfect for me.
-My high school class will celebrate its 20th year this year.
+My high school class would soon celebrate its 20th-year anniversary.
 This year also happens to be the 15th anniversary since college graduation.
 Sadly, I am not coming to either simply because there is no reunion being organized.
-It seemed that I belong to a batch of classmates who don’t care much about reminiscing what may be called “golden years”.
+It seemed that I belong to a batch of classmates who don’t care much about reminiscing what may be called “golden years.”
 Or at least don’t consider them as priorities.

-As I left the doors of Holy Cross of Mintal to pursue bigger dreams, I had this feeling that one day, I will be back in the campus and reunite with friends some ten or twenty years later and wait for my turn to narrate my journey so far.
+As I left the gates of Holy Cross of Mintal to pursue bigger dreams, I had this feeling that one day, I will be back on the campus and reunite with friends some ten or twenty years later and wait for my turn to narrate my journey so far.

-“I just couldn’t tell that seatmate she has that awfully bad breathe”, referring to someone who was conspicuously absent in the gathering.
+“I just couldn’t tell that seatmate she has that bad breathe,” referring to someone who was conspicuously absent in the gathering.

-We could print shirts simulating the activity colors worn every Wednesday — especially made for the reunion.
-We could sing ‘To Christ Through Mary’ and award a prize to someone who can name all class sections during our time or remember names of subject teachers.
+We could print shirts simulating the activity colors worn every Wednesday — specially made for the reunion.
+We could sing ‘To Christ Through Mary’ and award a prize to someone who can name all class sections during our time or remember the names of subject teachers.
 We could play a trivia game: what is Sr Anne Marie Noveda’s middle name.
-What is the name of the shop guys hang out and watch VHS shows during lunch break.
-Who is the starting point guard of the basketball varsity.
-Who was the reason why the horizontal bar was eventually removed near the acacia tree.
-We can play games we actually played during intramurals from dodge ball or scrabble.
+What is the name of the shop guys hang out and watch VHS shows during lunch break?
+Who is the starting point guard of HCM’s basketball team?
+Who was the reason why the horizontal bar was eventually removed near the acacia tree?
+We can play games we played during intramurals from dodge ball or scrabble.

-Joanne and Aldrin, our valedictorian and salutatorian respectively, could do a speech or, in the case of Joanne, do a live phone patch from her humble abode in Phoenix, Arizona if family and work load would deprive her attending the event.
+Joanne Vilchez and Aldrin Endrina, our valedictorian and salutatorian respectively, could do a speech.
+They might relive the hits and misses of our class prophecy read during our JS prom.
+Or, in the case of Joanne, do a live phone patch from her humble abode in Phoenix, Arizona, if family and workload would deprive her attending the event.
 We can invite and honor our teachers, from Ma’am Alminaza to Sir Valero and from Ma’am Macaresa to Ma’am Recla.
-We would also do a special tribute to those who moved on, notably Sir Roland Picar.
+We would also do a special tribute to those who passed away, notably Sir Roland Picar.

-When I left HCM, we used to have those mini reunions during birthday parties, beach parties and karaoke sessions at Torres Street.
-Those parties evolved during times when we started to drift apart by means of some of us marrying early, others pursuing careers outside of Davao and eventually leaving the city for good.
+When I left HCM, we used to have those mini-reunions during birthday parties, beach parties, and karaoke sessions at Torres Street.
+Those parties evolved during times when we started to drift apart, employing some of us marrying early, others pursuing careers outside of Davao, and eventually leaving the city for good.
 With nobody leading the way in organizing this so-called grand reunion, the idea fell out of our priorities, overlapped by more serious responsibilities in life: work and children.

-But for some reason, Sheila removed the Facebook event indicating that the event is cancelled.
+But for some reason, Sheila removed the Facebook event, indicating that the game got canceled.
 With my time divided between brutal stretch of work and family and community responsibilities, I find it hard to carry out organizing the event myself.

 So memories won’t be relived this year, our turn to have a milestone reunion.
 Never mind, there’s 25 years, 50 years.
 But who knows who’ll be left behind to join the party or remember those funny high school anecdotes we used to poke fun at.